-There is a question as to whether solar PV exports may reduce or increase retailer costs associated with risk mitigation through hedging contracts.
-For example, if the time-profile of embedded generation exports is correlated with demand it may provide a "natural hedge", and reduce hedging requirements, but if the effect of embedded generation is to make the overall patterns of net demand more peaked and volatile, then the opposite could be the case.
-Other jurisdictions have either rejected hedging costs as an avoided retailer cost (QCA 2013a, 20-21; ESCOSA 2012, 37-40) or did not address the question.
-Although some of the conclusions reached in other jurisdictions regarding hedging strategies may not apply in Victoria, due to different settlement arrangements, at this stage our view is that there is insufficient information to reach a conclusion that there are avoided hedging costs.
-In Victoria, solar PV does not appear to provide a "natural hedge" because embedded generation exports tend to be greatest during the 'shoulder' period in the middle of the day, and make a relatively small contribution during the summer evening peak.
+There is a question whether solar PV exports may affect retailer costs associated with risk mitigation through hedging contracts.
+For example, if the time-profile of embedded generation exports is correlated with demand it may provide a 'natural hedge', and reduce hedging requirements, but if the effect of embedded generation is to make the overall patterns of net demand more peaked and volatile, then the opposite could be the case.
+Other jurisdictions have either rejected hedging costs as an avoided retailer cost (QCA 2013a, 20-21; ESCOSA 2012, 37-40) or have not addressed the question.